 Even though you reduce your taxable income by using the spending account(s), you are not reducing your pay for determining any Citi pay-related benefits, such as disability or life insurance.
-Benefits under these Plans are based on your total compensation before Your Spending AccountTM contributions are deducted.
+Benefits under these plans are based on your benefits eligible pay before your spending account contributions are deducted.